 Bulhome Lock takes you down into the river, and you sail on past a nature reserve and arrive at Ferrybridge.
-The A1 crosses on old and new bridges, and the power station still takes coal from trains, but no longer from boats.
-The machine ('tippler') which lifted 180-ton 'pans', turning them over to tip out the coal.
+The A1 crosses on old and new bridges, and there used to be power stations here which lifted 180-ton 'pans' of coal, turning them over to tip out the coal.
 The pans were tied together in threes and pushed by tugs to and from the mines - this is all ex-mining country, though you have to look hard to see.

 At Bank Dole a little lock leads down into the Aire, meandering through farmland to West Haddlesey, the beginning of the long, straight Selby Canal.
 The Main Line carries on, through vast prairies and empty sky.
 At Great Heck there's a welcoming boat club, and after a while the New Junction Canal heads off towards the River Trent or Sheffield.

 The Main Line carries on, till it enters Goole.
-The Canal Museum and Sobriety Project (that's the name of a boat, not the state of mind of the locals) are a must-stop.
-Then if you keep going you find yourself in the actual port of Goole, among the freighters, and sailing beneath the hoist which used to empty the Tom Puddings, an older form of pan, which carried coal in long, snaking trains behind a steam tug.
+Then if you kept going (not allowed!) you would find yourself in the actual port of Goole, among the freighters, and sailing beneath the hoist which used to empty the Tom Puddings, an older form of pan, which carried coal in long, snaking trains behind a steam tug.
 You should also see the hydraulic accumulator tower which powered it.
 In reality, you can get glimpses of these important bits of recent history by walking round the outside of the docks.
 Don't miss Ocean Lock, which drops ships from the port into the Ouse on their way to the Humber and the North Sea.

 A commercial navigation

 The Aire & Calder is a commercial navigation - which means both that it's a river navigation like the Calder & Hebble, and that it has commercial traffic.
-It carries gravel and oil, and in terms of ton/miles is the most important inland waterway on the Canal & River Trust network.
-The public benefit of canal carrying is over £1m a year, though this does not translate into cash for the Trust, as you might think it should.
+It carries small quantities of gravel and oil, and efforts are being made to increase traffic into Stourton on the edge of Leeds.

 The Aire & Calder is bigger than the Calder & Hebble, but how you use it is just the same.
 What's different is the commercial traffic.
 Obviously, pleasure boats give way to commercial.
 Additionally, you should bear in mind that there are significant blind spots from the wheel of a barge, particularly when running empty, so bear in mind that if you can't see the friendly skipper, he can't see you.
 Sometimes a barge will need to go on the 'wrong' side, for example to take the deeper water on the outside of a bend.
 You should always moor to fixed bollards or rings, as a passing barge has a big draw.